MatanBobi/Matan.io-old/content/blog/five-signs-of-undervalued-software-developer/index.md

   - 'recruting'
 banner: './images/banner.jpg'
 bannerCredit: 'Looking for our superman/wonder woman by [Esteban Lopez](https://unsplash.com/photos/2poldZWTz1U)'
-description: I’ve been interviewing for a while now and right after my first session of interviews with some candidates, I came to an epiphany, I’m doing this all wrong.
+description: After an interview session with a candidate, I came to an epiphany, I’m doing this all wrong.
 ---

 I’ve been interviewing for a while now and right after my first session of interviews with some candidates, I came to an epiphany, I’m doing this all wrong.